Master of Science in Finance

-The Master of Science in Business Administration program with a concentration in Finance is a 33-hour program that usually can be completed within 2 years.
+The Master of Science in Finance program is a 33-hour program that can usually be completed within 2 years.
 The program offers the most in depth exploration of Finance and related topics of any of the Master's programs offered at the University of Memphis.
 Prominent features of the program are the wide range of Finance electives, evening classes that are convenient to students working in the Memphis area, and small class sizes.

 Overview of the M.S.
 Program

-The MSBA program in Finance assumes a prequalification in Calculus.
+The MS Finance program assumes a pre-qualification in Calculus.
 Students entering with a bachelor's degree in Business or Engineering are usually able to enter the program without further study.

-Prospective students applying to the Finance program should submit an online application and pay the relevant application fee ($35 for domestic students and $60 for international students).
-They should also send transcripts of the undergraduate work and test scores on either the GRE or GMAT to the Graduate Admissions Office.
-Candidates may get more information about taking the GRE on campus by going to www.memphis.edu/testing.
+Prospective students applying to the MS Finance program should submit an online application and pay the relevant application fee ($35 for domestic students and $60 for international students).
+They should also send transcripts of their undergraduate work and test scores on either the GRE or GMAT to the Graduate Admissions Office.
 Once applications are complete, the Graduate Admissions Office forwards them to the Graduate Programs Office and the FIR department for review.
 For US students, the Fall application deadline is July 1.
 The Spring application deadline is December 1.

 The college requires an evaluation of transcripts by WES for students who are applying for a graduate degree program in the Fogelman College who earned their last degree at a university outside of the USA.

 Program objectives are: (1) an understanding of the general context of business in society and a foundation knowledge of the essential business functions; (2) acquisition of an advanced level of knowledge of a specialized business discipline; (3) ability to make significant professional contributions within a functional area of business; and (4) ability to compete effectively for professional positions in the private or public sectors.